Lancaster Royal

 Classics: Latin & Greek

-All pupils (five forms in each year, totalling about 140 boys) study Latin as a compulsory element in Years 8 and 9, and on average between 30-45 boys continue with the subject and take the OCR GCSE examination.
-Classical Greek is available as an option in Year 9.
-On average, between 25-35 boys study Greek in this year.
-Usually, at least one third of these pupils continues, sitting the OCR GCSE examination.
-Small but very able and highly motivated groups of boys study Latin and Greek at A-level (again, OCR specifications are followed) and the department generally has one or more candidates for Oxbridge entrance each year.
+All pupils study Latin as a compulsory element in Year 8 and it is an optional language into Year 9 (~100 out of 170 choose to continue the subject).
+On average 20-25 boys continue with the subject and take the OCR GCSE examination.
+Small but very able and highly motivated groups of pupils study Latin at A-level (again, OCR specifications are followed) and the department generally has one or more candidates for Oxbridge entrance each year.
+At Sixth Form, the school also offers the Classical Civilisation A-level.
 In addition, the department provides a language awareness course for boys in Year 7 which, among other purposes, serves as an introduction to Latin.

 A-Level Classics